Leandro Barbosa: Phoenix Suns (2003–2010)

 Standing at 6 ft 3 in and possessing a 6 ft 10 in wingspan, Barbosa was selected 28th overall in the 2003 NBA draft by the San Antonio Spurs, but his rights were acquired by the Suns in a trade for a future protected first-round draft pick.

-Barbosa holds the Suns record for points scored in a game by a rookie as a first-time starter, with 27 against the Chicago Bulls on January 5, 2004.
+Barbosa holds the Suns franchise record for points scored in a game by a rookie as a first-time starter, with 27 against the Chicago Bulls on January 5, 2004.
 He set the Suns' record for three-point field goals by a rookie in consecutive games after hitting at least one three-pointer per game during a 10-game streak from January 2 to 19.

 During the 2006–07 season, Barbosa averaged 18.1 points, 2.7 rebounds, and 4.0 assists in 32.7 minutes per game despite playing off the bench.
 He was also the recipient of the 2006–07 NBA Sixth Man of the Year Award.